MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-outbound-text-messaging.md

 1. Select the provider you want to set up and then add an internal name and description, along with the business unit it should belong.
 1. If you selected Infobip, enter the **API key** and **API Base URL** noted in the steps above.
 If you selected TeleSign, enter the **Customer ID** and **API key**.
 If you selected Twilio, enter the **Account SID** and **Auth Token**.
 If you selected LINK Mobility, contact them first to provide you with the integration credentials.
 Add them and then select the **Next** button.
 1. On the next screen, select **+New phone number** to add one or more numbers that will be used for the integration.
-1. On the **Add phone number** pane, add the number, its friendly name to distinguish it, the business unit it belongs and its type. **Customer Insights - Journeys also supports Alphanumeric Senders (currently in preview)**.
+1. On the **Add phone number** pane, add the number, its friendly name to distinguish it, the business unit it belongs, and its type. **Customer Insights - Journeys also supports Alphanumeric Sender IDs (currently in preview)**.
     > [!div class="mx-imgBorder"]
     > ![Add SMS number screenshot.](media/real-time-marketing-add-sms-number.png "Add SMS number screenshot")
 1. After adding the numbers, select the **Next** button to review the setup details and then select **Done** to complete it.